4.2.7 pde.grids.spherical module

 get_random_point(*, boundary_distance=0, avoid_center=False, coords='cartesian', rng=None)[source]

-return a random point within the grid
+Return a random point within the grid.

 Note that these points will be uniformly distributed in the volume, implying they are not uniformly distributed on the radial axis.